The Limits to Equality

 That said, I do aspire to a great deal more equality than we have today.
 In fact, I am to the left of many Democratic politicians.
 Many of the cushy sinecures in our economy are created by oversized government.
 Other sinecures can be removed by creating better private institutions, such as better capital markets.

 Finally, I would use the might of the state to tax those who would rent-seek by depriving others of their share of Planet Earth.
 This is keeping with a generalized theory of natural rights .

-My Marxists contacts now refer to the 20th century's attempts at Marxism as “State Capitalism.”
+Many Marxists now refer to the 20th century's attempts at Marxism as “State Capitalism.”
 Fair enough.
 Jack Vance took on the true ideal of communism in his novel “Wyst.”
 The result is a semi-dystopian comedy in a far-future “egalistic” society.
-Most work is autoated.
+Most work is automated.
 No one has rank, or a job.
 What tasks remain are randomly assigned.
 Vance played fair.
 He showed both the charms and the problems.
 The result is a very funny novel.

 “Wyst” is not sold separately.
 It is the third of three novels in the book “Alastor.”

 Removing sinecures can be quite unfair.
 Many of those who have them today worked very hard to get them.
 Today's tenured professors were yesterday's assistant professors.
 Today's taxi medallion owners paid good money for the privilege.
 Many overpaid professionals paid a high price to get their positions.
 Today's first generation landlords paid a price for the land they now rent out.

 1. How do we phase out unneeded positions of privilege without being unfair to those who paid the price?